DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/multiple.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget enables an end-user to select a single file or multiple files.
+Specifies whether the UI component enables an end-user to select a single file or multiple files.

 ---